How to buy Adairs (ADH) shares

-Adairs Limited is a furnishings, fixtures & appliances business based in Australia.
-Adairs shares (ADH) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $3.21 – a decrease of 2.43% over the previous week.
-Adairs has a trailing 12-month revenue of around $388.9 million.
+Adairs Limited is a specialty retail business based in Australia.
+Adairs shares (ADH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Adairs has a trailing 12-month revenue of around $499.8 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Adairs